 Example #4 – Comparing More than 2 Different Columns

 In this example let’s compare more than 2 different columns for the match in the same row.
 In the below data table, we have to match all three columns in the same row and show the result in column D.

 We will write the below formula in cell D3.

-After using formula the result is shown below.
+After using the formula the result is shown below.